websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/displaying-object-entries.md

 # Displaying Object Entries

-With Liferay Objects, you can leverage existing DXP frameworks and features to dynamically display Object entries in Sites.
+With Liferay Objects, you can use existing DXP frameworks to display Object entries dynamically in Sites.
 This includes collection displays for multiple entries and display pages for individual entries.

 When an Object is published, Liferay creates a Collection Provider that you can use with the [Collection Display fragment](../../site-building/displaying-content/additional-content-display-options/displaying-collections.md#adding-a-collection-display-fragment-to-a-page) to display multiple Object entries.
 You can also configure the fragment to style, filter, and paginate the collection.
-Also, since published Objects are integrated with the Info framework, you can select them as the content type for [Display Page Templates](../../site-building/displaying-content/using-display-page-templates/about-display-page-templates-and-display-pages.md).
+And since published Objects are integrated with the Info framework, you can select them as the content type for [Display Page Templates](../../site-building/displaying-content/using-display-page-templates/about-display-page-templates-and-display-pages.md).
 When selected, the Object is set as the template's mapping source, so you can easily map fragment fields to Object fields to create flexible page displays for individual Object entries.

 Together, these integrations enable users to leverage Liferay's WYSIWYG page building capabilities while delivering personalized user experiences.